jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2017-11-26-interview-those-who-endure.md

 Peter:  I just like to express my gratitude to you for reaching out and for the support of the fans and scene.
 Finally, to Christ for the opportunity to do what we love most.

 Thank you so much.

-Jeffrey: My absolute pleasure!
-Thank you for taking the time out of your schedule to talk.
-Greatly appreciated.
-I couldn't more stoked about new music for you guys!

  <hr>